April 23, 2017

 Summer (July and August) tend to be more predictable but can be very hot.
 The average mid-day temperature in the summer usually ranges from +20C to +30C.
 A lightweight rain and/or wind shell can come in petty handy in the event of an afternoon thundershowers.
 Be sure to pack a ball cap, sunglasses along with sunscreen and extra water during the summer season, see equipment list for specific details.

 This course is available throughout Western Canada, contact us with a desired location.
-The West Kootenay courses will take place at one of the many local outdoor rock climbing sites (Slocan Bluffs, Kinnard Bluffs, Koch creek Bluffs, Waterline, etc.).
+The West Kootenay courses will take place at one of the many local outdoor rock climbing sites in the Nelson & Castlegar area (Slocan Bluffs, Kinnard Bluffs, Koch creek Bluffs, Waterline, etc.).
 The area is blessed with a fine variety of outdoor rock climbing sites in pristine wilderness.

 The group will be meeting with the instructor at 8:00 AM at a pre-establish outdoor rock climbing site.
 We will go over last minute equipment issues, review the planed itinerary and update you with present conditions.